You can mark a top-level item (a blog post, discussion, or document)

 commenting or marking any comments or replies as a Decision, Helpful, Resolved, Success, or

 for Action.
 If you want to prevent further replies on a discussion or question, click

 You may see all or only some of the following marking options, depending on how your

 community manager has configured this feature.

-Mark for Action (discussions, documents, and blog posts)
+Mark for Action (discussions, questions, documents, and blog posts)

 Choose Mark for Action to assign the item to yourself or others.
 The Action Item badge